ctools/ctools/doc/source/users/tutorials/1dc/howto_tsmap.rst

 How to generate a Test Statistic map?
 -------------------------------------

+.. admonition:: You will learn ...

+   ... how to **generate a map of source detection significances** using the :ref:`cttsmap` tool.

 If you want to know how the Test Statistic changes with source position you can create a Test Statistic map using the :ref:`cttsmap` tool.
 A Test Statistic map is for example useful to study the precise error contours of